ajoubertza/icalepcs-workshop/slideshow.md

 layout: true
 class: middle

-Uau!
+Wow!
 Writing device servers has never been so easy!
 ------------------

 ---